linrunner/tlp-doc/settings/disks.rst

     SATA_LINKPWR_BLACKLIST="host1"

+Exclude SATA disk devices from AHCI link power management (ALPM).
+This is intended as a workaround for SATA disk devices not bearing link power management.

+Disk devices are specified by their host bus adapter port aka "host".
-Exclude listed SATA host devices from link power management.
-Look into the output of :command:`tlp-stat -d`, section `AHCI Link Power Management (ALPM)`, to determine valid host identifiers (format: `hostX`).
-This is intended as a workaround for SATA host devices not bearing power management.

-Separate multiple hosts with spaces.
+Refer to the output of :command:`tlp-stat -d`, section `AHCI Link Power Management (ALPM)`, to determine valid host identifiers (format: `hostX`).
+Separate multiple host identifiers with spaces.

 .. seealso::